AlassaneDialDiop/browns_data_science/docs/multitouch-attribution/index.md

 <div class="column-left">

 ## 📊 Problem
-Marketing teams only see the **last touchpoint** before purchase, missing the complete customer journey.
+Marketing team only see the **last touchpoint** before purchase, missing the complete customer journey.
 This leads to:
 - Undervaluing awareness channels (SEO, Social)
 - Overinvesting in bottom-funnel tactics
 - Missing synergies between channels